Four x Fab

 Lifted the front ~2.5"

-This ClubFrontier.org post has a lot of good information on lifting this gen Frontier with links to videos, which can probably answer a bunch of questions you might have.
+This ClubFrontier.org post has a lot of good information on lifting the first generation Frontier with links to videos, which can probably answer a bunch of questions you might have.
 If you want to fit 33" tires without cutting the fenders, you'll want to install a 3" body lift and not install wheels with a huge negative offset.
 I went the cheaper route and with a -12mm offset wheel, so I had some cutting to do.

 You need two 19mm wrenches, a 19mm socket, and a breaker bar would help.
 Make sure the front of the truck is lifted off the ground when you tighten them, and take measurements beforehand as well.